Classic-Style Westerns for Today's Readers

 GP Hutchinson's action-packed novel, High Plains Redemption, offers readers an intriguing peek into Gilded-Age America and the still-wild West with all of the era's optimism, fears, drama, and power-mongering.
 From a mustanger's ranch on Colorado's high plains to a mogul's mansion in Chicago's moneyed suburbs, High Plains Redemption is a true Western played out in troubled and changing times.

 In 1890 Cimarron Jack Wheatley is one of America's most popular Wild West show stars.
 A visiting European noble sees Wheatley perform and decides he must have the showman as his chief scout for a goodwill buffalo hunt on the high plains of Colorado.
 The monarch wants the whole Frontier West experience, Indians included.

 Conflicts are inevitable from the outset, however, especially when the U.S. State Department assigns Colonel Phil Gunnison to provide security for the foreign dignitary.
 Gunnison's disdain for Wild West performers is exceeded only by his love of the bottle and his hatred of Indians.

 When an unidentified assassin makes an attempt on the life of the expedition's royal guest of honor, accusations fly, and factions take to fighting in defense of their claims of innocence.
 The resulting confusion and distrust make it even easier for the determined conspirators to take another shot at their target.

-The big question of the story is whether Jack, working without the benefit of a badge, will manage to identify and stop the assassins before innocent guests--in addition to the visiting royal--face an untimely death.
+Will Jack, working without the benefit of a badge, manage to identify and stop the assassins before innocent guests--not to mention the visiting royalty--face an untimely death?